 The Canada Reads authors answer 5 big questions

-Over four days in March, the five champions will bring their diverse perspectives to this year's theme: One book to bring Canada into focus.
+Canada Reads 2020 will take place July 20-23.
+Over four days, the five champions will bring their diverse perspectives to this year's theme: One book to bring Canada into focus.

 CBC Books gathered the five authors for a conversation about what it means to be a writer.
 Watch their conversation above or read an edited transcript of their discussion below.

 - Alayna Fender defending Small Game Hunting at the Local Coward Gun Club by Megan Gail Coles

 - Akil Augustine defending Radicalized by Cory Doctorow